MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 author: ManikaDhiman
 ms.author: v-mandhiman
 ms.topic: conceptual
-ms.date: 08/16/2022
+ms.date: 08/22/2022
 ---

 # Renew Network Controller certificates before they expire

-> Applies to: Azure Stack HCI, versions 21H2 and 20H2
+> Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022 and Windows Server 2019

 This article provides instructions on how to renew or change Network Controller certificates before they expire.

 > [!IMPORTANT]
 > If Network Controller certificates have already expired, don't use instructions in this article to renew them.

-In your Software Defined Networking (SDN) infrastructure, you can deploy Network Controller in both domain and non-domain environments.
-In domain environments, Network Controller uses Kerberos to authenticate users and network devices.
-In non-domain environments, you deploy certificates on  the Network Controller virtual machines (VMs) for authentication, authorization, and encryption.
-Each certificate comes with a validity period, after which it becomes invalid and can no longer be trusted for use.
-To keep your Network Controllers secured, you must renew their certificates before they expire.
+In your Software Defined Networking (SDN) infrastructure, the Network Controller uses certificate-based authentication to secure Northbound communication channels with management clients and Southbound communications with network devices, such as the Software Load Balancer.
+The Network Controller certificates come with a validity period, after which they become invalid and can no longer be trusted for use.
+You must renew them before they expire.

 For an overview information about Network Controller, see [What is Network Controller?](../concepts/network-controller-overview.md)